Mikejo5000/vsts-docs-pr/docs/boards/queries/using-queries.md

 ::: moniker range="vsts"
 > [!NOTE]
-> For queries made against VSTS, the WIQL length must not exceed 32K characters.
+> The WIQL length must not exceed 32K characters.
 The system won't allow you to create or run queries that exceed that length.
 ::: moniker-end

 ## Related articles